Having a Baby with Someone Who Doesn't Want It

 🧔🏻♂️ How do I respond if he does not want the baby? — Take the Test

 - Pregnant, but he does not want the baby?
 Our counseling experience shows that 1 in 3 women consider abortion for this reason.

-- His negative reaction could stem from the fact that: He is still in shock, does not perceive himself as a dad yet, or is focused solely on rational concerns.
+- His rebuff could stem from the fact that he is still in shock, does not perceive himself as a dad yet, or is focused solely on rational concerns.
 He may also have a harder time adjusting to the idea since he has no physical sensation of the pregnancy.

 - His initial rejection may not last.
 According to our experience, most men just need more time.
 In most cases, he will become supportive of you and the baby.

 This article may help you understand your man and provide suggestions on how to respond.

 Are you pregnant, but your relationship status is complicated?
 Find advice and information in "Relationship Status: It's Complicated."